Kylie Jenner Surpasses Mark Zuckerberg To Officially Become Youngest Self-Made Billionaire Ever

 After months of speculation that it would happen, reality TV star and beauty mogul Kylie Jenner has officially become the world’s youngest self-made billionaire ever, Forbes reported.

-The 21-year-old, who is the youngest Kardashian-Jenner sister, recently topped the publication’s annual “youngest billionaires” list, which was released on Tuesday, March 5.
 The previous title holder was Facebook’s Mark Zuckerberg, who was 23 when he reached the milestone achievement 11 years ago.

-Much of Kylie’s wealth comes from the wild popularity of her makeup line Kylie Cosmetics, which she launched in 2015 with its signature $29 lip kits.
-Now, the company, which she owns 100 percent stake in, is worth an estimated $900 million dollars and offers dozens of products from highlighters to lipsticks to the recently announced setting powders, which will launch later this week.
-This, coupled with product endorsements and Keeping Up With The Kardashians, among other things, has led to Kylie becoming the youngest self-made billionaire of all time.
+Much of 21-year-old Kylie’s wealth comes from the wild popularity of her makeup line, Kylie Cosmetics, which she launched in 2015 with its signature $29 lip kits.
+Now, the company, which she owns 100 percent stake in, is worth an estimated $900 million dollars, and offers dozens of products from highlighters to lipsticks to the recently-announced setting powders, which will launch later this week.
+This, coupled with product endorsements and Keeping Up with the Kardashians, among other things, has led to Kylie becoming the youngest self-made billionaire of all-time.

 “I didn’t expect anything.
 I did not foresee the future,” Jenner told Forbes.
 “But [the recognition] feels really good.
 That’s a nice pat on the back.”